tym-network/tymdependencyloader/README.md

 There are three events available: `loaded`, `error` and `complete`.

 `loaded` is fired when once dependency has been loaded.
 The callback receives the resource definition in argument.
+Note that this event is also triggered for groups once all the assetsof the group have been successfully loaded.
+It will be called with an object as an argument where the 'id' is the name of the group and the 'type' is 'group'.

 `error` is fired when once dependency failed to load.
 The callback receives the resource definition in argument.